airbrite/celery-api/README.md

 ```

-### Capture an Order
+### Charge an Order

-This will capture payment for the order.
+This will charge payment for the order.
 This endpoint will trigger email notifications to the buyer (if enabled).

 ```
 POST /v2/orders/{id}/payment_charge